 7. Neem Oil

-Neem oil is a popular pest repellent that works great against mite pests.
+Neem oil is a widespread pest repellent that works excellently against mite pests.
 Therefore, use it to make a DIY spray to help control spider mites.

-For the recipe, combine two tablespoons of neem oil, one teaspoon of liquid soap, and a gallon of water.
+Combine two tablespoons of neem oil, one teaspoon of liquid soap, and a gallon of water for the recipe.
 Shake well and spray your plants.

 8. Diatomaceous Earth (DE)